-The Commission has considered the optimal criteria for the application of two MLFs in the context of the appropriate level of specificity in the Rules.
-That is, the Commission has sought to determine whether this criteria is most appropriately defined in the Rules, or in AEMO's FLLF methodology.
-In doing so, the Commission has considered whether the benefits of less specificity in the Rules would outweigh the potential for increased uncertainty and related operational inefficiencies.
+In considering the appropriate criteria for application of dual MLFs, the Commission has sought to determine the optimal level of specificity that should be included in the Rules.
+In doing so, the Commission has considered whether the benefits of improved operational flexibility would outweigh the potential for increased uncertainty and related inefficiencies.

-Overall, the Commission considers that no specific numerical criteria for application should be written into the Rules.
-Such criteria, including the 30% NEB, are dependent on underlying market conditions, and are likely to be subject to alteration as these conditions change.
+The Commission considers that no specific criteria for application should be written into the Rules.
+Such criteria, including numerical criteria such as the 30% NEB, are dependent on underlying market conditions, and are likely to be subject to alteration as these conditions change.
 Accordingly, the Commission considers that such a level of specificity in the Rules would be inappropriate.
-The FLLF methodology, which can only be amended by AEMO via a Rules Consultation procedure, remains the appropriate vehicle for the description of this criteria.
+The FLLF methodology, which can only be amended by AEMO via a Rules Consultation procedure, remains the appropriate vehicle for the description of this criterion.